apache/pulsar/site2/docs/administration-dashboard.md

 ## Install

 The easiest way to use the dashboard is to run it inside a [Docker](https://www.docker.com/products/docker) container.
-A [`Dockerfile`](pulsar:repo_url/dashboard/Dockerfile) to generate the image is provided.
+A {@inject: github:`Dockerfile`:/dashboard/Dockerfile} to generate the image is provided.

 To generate the Docker image: